iterative/dvc.org/content/docs/start/experiments/experiment-versioning.md

 </toggle>

-After this, each execution of the code will create a DVC <abbr>experiment</abbr>
+After this, each execution of the code will create a <abbr>DVC experiment</abbr>
 containing the results and the changes needed to reproduce it.

 [DVCLive] will automatically log some metrics, parameters and plots from the ML